-- 1. Place the child seat in the center of the seating position.
+1. Place the child seat in the center of the seating position.
 For some second row seats, you may need to recline the seat and/or raise the head restraint to get a better fit.
 If the rear seat can be moved forward and rearward in the vehicle, you may wish to move it to its rear-most position to make room for the child seat.
-You may also move the front seat forward to allow more room for the child seat. - 2.
-Pull enough of the seat belt webbing from the retractor to pass it through the seat belt path of the child restraint.
-Do not twist the belt webbing in the seat belt path. - 3.
-Slide the latch plate into the buckle until you hear a "click". - 4.
-Pull on the webbing to make the lap portion tight against the child seat.
+You may also move the front seat forward to allow more room for the child seat.

-- 5. To lock the seat belt, pull down on the shoulder part of the seat belt until you have pulled all the seat belt webbing out of the retractor.
+- 2. Pull enough of the seat belt webbing from the retractor to pass it through the belt path of the child restraint.
+Do not twist the belt webbing in the belt path. - 3.
+Slide the latch plate into the buckle until you hear a "click." - 4.
+Pull on the webbing to make the lap portion tight against the child seat. - 5.
+To lock the seat belt, pull down on the shoulder part of the belt until you have pulled all the seat belt webbing out of the retractor.
 Then, allow the webbing to retract back into the retractor.
 As the webbing retracts, you will hear a clicking sound.
 This means the seat belt is now in the Automatic Locking mode. - 6.
 Try to pull the webbing out of the retractor.
 If it is locked, you should not be able to pull out any webbing.
-If the retractor is not locked, repeat step 5. - 7.
-Finally, pull up on any excess webbing to tighten the lap portion around the child restraint while you push the child restraint rearward and downward into the vehicle seat. - 8.
-If the child restraint has a top tether strap and the seating position has a top tether anchorage, connect the tether strap to the anchorage and tighten the tether
+If the retractor is not locked, repeat step 5.

-- strap.
+- 8. If the child restraint has a top tether strap and the seating position has a top tether anchorage, connect the tether strap to the anchorage and tighten the tether strap.
 See the section "Installing Child Restraints Using the Top Tether Anchorage" for directions to attach a tether anchor. - 9.
-Test that the child restraint is installed tightly by pulling back and forth on the child seat at the seat belt path.
+Test that the child restraint is installed tightly by pulling back and forth on the child seat at the belt path.
 It should not move more than 1 inch (25.4 mm) in any direction.